Heron-Repositories/Heron/README.md

 ## Use

 The left hand side table in the editor is a list of all available nodes.
-The user clicks on the ones they need and then proceeds to connect the outputs to the inputs.
+The user clicks on the ones they need and then proceeds to connect the outputs to the inputs and sets up the parameters values.
 Once this is done, the user starts the Graph that has been generated.
 The result is the initialisation of a series of processes (double the number of nodes plus one) which then pass data between them as the connectivity of their nodes prescribes.

 There are three types of nodes:

 The Source nodes which are meant to bring data from the outside world into the pipeline.
-Examples of these are cameras, microphones and in general any type of hardware that will generate data.
-In the case of the above pipeline there is a single Source node capturing camera frames as they arrive.
+Examples of these are cameras, microphones, data acquisition devices and in general any type of hardware that will generate data.
+For example, in the pipeline shown above, there is a single Source node live capturing camera frames.
 Source nodes have only outputs.

 Then there are the Transfom nodes which grab data from one of their inputs, transform it and then pass it to their output (currently Heron supports multiple inputs but only a single discreet output).
-In the above example, each captured frame is passed through a canny filter running in its own process.
+In the above example, each captured frame is passed through a canny filter.

 Finally there are Sink nodes which only have inputs and which are meant as final saving points for the data.
 In the above example this is the Save FFMPEG video which takes the canny transformed frame and adds it to a video file (through running ffmpeg).

+In the future there will be Kernel nodes with no inputs or outputs (self sufficient processes that do stuff without requiring input or generating output).

 ## Heron protocol